The 7th Saga: Reception

-The 7th Saga received moderately positive reviews.
+According to Famitsu, The 7th Saga sold 5,144 copies in its first week on the market and 9,064 copies during its lifetime in Japan.
+The game received a 20.27/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 179 spot.
+It received a mixed reception, holding a rating of 64.38% based on four reviews according to review aggregator GameRankings.

 GamePro applauded the game's graphics, animation, music, sound effects, and non-linearity of the plot, but criticized the combat and puzzles.
 The reviewer elaborated that the enemy monsters are tactically too similar to each other, making the player's choices of action essentially meaningless, which in combination with the frequent rate at which enemies are encountered makes combat quickly become a chore rather than fun.
 He also felt that the limited dialogue would disappoint fans of story-driven RPGs like Final Fantasy IV.
 Mike Weigand of Electronic Gaming Monthly was enthusiastic about its Mode 7 effects and non-linear gameplay.